AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

     Retry-After: 30

 If the endpoint may take longer than e.g. 50ms it would be sound advice to include 202 from the beginning in the API description.
-It is important to notice that the introduction of a 202 response would cause consumers to percieve that as a breaking change for the API and thus the service generation must be increased and therefore consumers of the "previous" version without the 202 must include the header
+It is important to notice that the introduction of a 202 response would cause consumers to perceive that as a breaking change for the API and thus the service generation must be increased and therefore consumers of the "previous" version without the 202 must include the header
 `X-Service-Generation` in the consumer requests.